 When it comes to arthritis remedies, it's important to be an educated-and cautious-consumer.
 Remember, nothing is as effective in addressing your arthritis problem as working with your doctor to manage it.
-You can also find guidance on alternative treatments by requesting a copy of The Arthritis Foundation's Guide to Alternative Therapies from your state Arthritis Foundation affiliate.

 SOURCES OF ASSISTANCE

 If your arthritis is so far advanced that you have trouble doing essential physical tasks, you may have to consider changing some of your daily activities.
 This doesn't necessarily mean having to leave farming, carpentry, construction, or other related work.
 For instance, sales jobs may exist in your area for people with agricultural or construction know-how.
 If you need to change occupations because of a disabling condition, your state's Department of Vocational Rehabilitation may be able to provide assistance.
 Local offices should be listed in the phone book under "State Government."